VioletJewel/vim-logipair/README.md

 ## not working right?

-* if it's not working as you'd epect, leave an issue!
+* if it's not working as you'd expect, leave an issue!
 That way I can improve it for myself and for you too!

 * you can do better? kay; fork it.